 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number changes.
+State law requires parents to update contact information within two weeks after the date the information changes.

-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: school website, SchoolMessenger, , Facebook
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: